IHE/ITI.MHDS/input/pagecontent/volume-1.md

 - Audit Log Management
 - Consumption side can be further refined using [mXDE](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) and [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf)

-## Open Issues and Questions

-no open issues

-## Closed Issues

-1. This profile was renamed from MHD-HIE to Mobile Health Document Sharing (MHDS).
-This name leverages the concept of “Document Sharing” as defined in the HIE whitepaper and includes the original MHD acronym while removing the word “access” which is important in MHD to define it as an API and inserting the word “Sharing” which indicates persistence.

-2. There is no action defined for the Document Registry when the PMIR feed transaction indicated a Delete action on a Patient that the Document Registry has records for.
-The concern is that this action is not clear outside of a policy.
-It is reasonable that policy may choose to ignore Delete, may choose to mark the affected Resources inactive, or may choose to delete the affected Resources.
-Thus, we have left this action undefined.
-It is expected that a Delete action is unusual, and that administrative user interface may be the better solution.

-3. Where XDS/XCA is used the MHDS Profile does not apply, as the MHD Profile provides the API functionality to XDS/XCA

-4. MHDS defines an OAuth scope for use with MHDS and IUA to support Patient Privacy Disclosure Consent functionality.
-This scope is crafted to be minimally impacting on uses of IUA and SMART-on-FHIR.
-    See the “Consent Management Option” for details.

-5. In this profile, there is no formal Document Repository, although the functionality is provided virtually when a Document Source chooses to not include the document as a Binary resource, but rather include a URL to a repository that is recognized as part of the trust domain.
-This distinction is available in MHD today, although it is not pointed out as such and thus not well known.
-There is description of this virtual Document Repository functionality.

-6. The MHDS environment allows for some normally contained Resources be recorded as a link to data in the mCSD managed Directory or PMIR Patient Identity Manager.
-This is defined in the “UnContained Reference Option”.
-The necessary change to MHD has not been done yet in order to get feedback from Public Comment.
-CP-ITI-1200 has updated.
-MHD to add an UnContained Reference Option for this support

-7. Removed section 50.7 as the current HIE-Whitepaper contains MHD now.

 # 1:50 Mobile Health Document Sharing (MHDS) Profile